-Benji Gyampoh is a researcher, research manager and lecturer at the Kwame Nkrumah University of Science and Technology, Kumasi, Ghana.
-He is also the Founding Editor-in-Chief of Scientific African journal (SciAf) of the Next Einstein Forum.
+Benjamin Apraku Gyampoh (referred to as Benji by all) is a researcher, research manager and lecturer at the Kwame Nkrumah University of Science and Technology, Kumasi, Ghana.
+He is also an Affiliate Lecturer at the Institute of Climate Change Adaptation (ICCA) of the University of Nairobi.
+Benji is the Founding Editor-in-Chief of Scientific African journal (SciAf) of the Next Einstein Forum and published by Elsevier.

 Benji has great experience in training and capacity building; research management and administration; strategic thinking, policy influence and development; data analysis and reporting; fund raising and partnership development; communication and coordination; and writing and editing.

 Benji had his Bachelors (Natural Resources Management) and PhD (Watershed Management) at the Kwame Nkrumah University of Science and Technology, Kumasi, Ghana.
 He has also undertaken training in Combating Desertification in 2013 at the Cold and Arid Regions Environmental and Engineering Research Institute (CAREERI), Chinese Academy of Sciences, Lanzhou, China.